Rules and Regulations 1004

 1. Storage charges on undelivered freight will begin at 7AM the first business day after notice of arrival was provided.
 No charges under this item will be made when actual tender of delivery is made within 24 hours after such notice of arrival has been given.

-2. Freight stored in CSA’s possession will be assessed a charge of $5.00 per skid per 24 hour period.
+2. Freight stored in CSA's possession will be assessed a charge of $7.50/pallet spot per 24 hour period.

 Storage charges under this item will end when CSA is enabled to deliver or transport freight as a result of action by the consignee, consignor, owner, or customs official.